ivangfr/graalvm-quarkus-micronaut-springboot/jpa-mysql/springboot-jpa-mysql/README.md

 ## Running application

-> **Note**: `MySQL` container must be running and initialized as explained [here](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/jpa-mysql#start-environment)
+> **Note**: `MySQL` container must be running and initialized as explained [here](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/jpa-mysql#start-environment).

 ### Development Mode

-- Open a terminal and navigate to the `graalvm-quarkus-micronaut-springboot/jpa-mysql/springboot-jpa-mysql` folder
+- Open a terminal and navigate to the `graalvm-quarkus-micronaut-springboot/jpa-mysql/springboot-jpa-mysql` folder.

-- Run the command below to start the application
+- Run the command below to start the application:
   ```bash
   ./mvnw clean spring-boot:run
   ```

-- A simple test can be done by opening a new terminal and running
+- A simple test can be done by opening a new terminal and running:
   ```bash
   curl -i -X POST localhost:8080/api/books -H "Content-Type: application/json" \
     -d '{"isbn":"123", "title":"Learn Java"}'